The Master's University and Seminary

 Top Programs

 The fields The Master's University and Seminary awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for The Master's University and Seminary's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for The Master's University and Seminary's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

-Based in Santa Clarita, California, The Master's University and Seminary keeps admissions accessible, extending offers to roughly 84% of those who apply.
-The school reports a graduation rate of roughly 66%.
+Based in Santa Clarita, California, The Master's University and Seminary admits most of the students who apply; the acceptance rate is roughly 84%.
+The graduation rate is roughly 66%.

-Ten years out, alumni of The Master's University and Seminary earn a median of $57,106, roughly in line with national averages for graduates.
+Ten years out, alumni of The Master's University and Seminary earn a median of $57,106, roughly in line with the national average for college graduates.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at The Master's University and Seminary, with an economic connectedness score of 1.74 (about 1.0 is the national norm).
-Its friending bias is low (-0.01), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at The Master's University and Seminary.
+Its economic connectedness score is 1.74, where about 1.0 is the national norm.
+Its friending bias is low (-0.01), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 4% of students take part in civic and volunteering activity.

 Similar Schools